Gluten-Free Reality of Dippin’ Dots: A Dietician’s Take on the Risks

 That 1-4mg figure is a throwaway number because it’s impossible to know how much gluten is in Dippin’ Dots, but that actually makes moderation even more important.
 Working with unknown figures means that moderation is the only way to safely indulge in Dippin’ Dots.

 Dippin’ Dots are a beloved dessert option with flavors and products for everyone.
-While the answer to the question “Are Dippin’ Dots gluten free?” isn’t a simple “yes,” Dippin’ Dots can be eaten with a gluten intolerance as long as a person observes certain precautions but those with celiac disease should avoid Dippin Dots entirely
+Although Dippin’ Dots can be consumed by those with a gluten intolerance if certain precautions are taken, they should be completely avoided by individuals with celiac disease.

 References